About the Numbers

 Sources of the data

-The National Industry-Occupation Employment Matrix is developed by the Bureau of Labor Statistics as part of its ongoing Employment Projections program.
-Data from the 2016–26 matrix underlie information on occupational employment growth presented in the Occupational Outlook Handbook.
-The 2016 matrix was developed primarily from the Occupational Employment Statistics (OES) survey, the Current Employment Statistics (CES) survey, and the Current Population Survey (CPS).
-The 2026 matrix was developed as part of the procedures used to project occupational employment.
+The 2018 matrix was developed primarily from the Occupational Employment Statistics (OES) survey, the Current Employment Statistics (CES) survey, and the Current Population Survey (CPS).
+The 2028 matrix was developed as part of the procedures used to project occupational employment.

-The occupational structure of the Matrix is based on the structure used by the OES program, which includes detailed occupations from the 2010 Standard Occupational Classification (SOC) system.
+The occupational structure of the National Employment Matrix is based on the structure used by the OES program, which includes detailed occupations from the 2010 Standard Occupational Classification (SOC) system.

 More information about the Standard Occupational Classification system is available at: www.bls.gov/soc/